 The un-ionized form, ammonia (NH3), is present if the pH is 7 or above, and is highly toxic to fish.
 Any amount of un-ionized ammonia (NH3) is dangerous, however, once the levels reach 1 mg/L, the fish are in grave danger.
 Ammonia usually begins rising by the third day after introducing fish.

 In the last stage of the cycle, Nitrobacter bacteria convert the nitrite into nitrate (NO3-).
-Nitrate is not toxic to fish at low to moderate levels.
+Nitrate is not toxic to most fish at low to moderate levels.
 Routine partial water changes will keep the nitrate levels within the safe range.
 Established aquariums should be tested for nitrate every month to ensure that levels are not becoming extremely high.